-To be valid, the instrument appointing a proxy or proxies, and any power of attorney or other authority (e.g. a board minute) under which it is signed (or a notarially certified copy of any such power or authority), must be deposited at the registered office of the Company at Channel House, 7 Esplanade, St. Helier, Jersey JE4 5UW, Channel Islands not less than 48 hours before the time appointed for the holding of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote.
+To be valid, the instrument appointing a proxy or proxies, and any power of attorney or other authority (e.g. board minutes) under which it is signed (or a notarially certified copy of any such power or authority), must be deposited at the registered office of the Company at 12 Castle Street, St Helier, Jersey JE2 3RT, Channel Islands not less than 48 hours before the time appointed for the holding of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote.
 A proxy need not be a Shareholder.
 Shareholders may appoint any member of the Board or any other person as their proxy.
 The appointment of a proxy will not prevent a Shareholder from subsequently attending and voting at the meeting in person.

-A Shareholder may appoint more than one person to act as his proxy and each such person shall act as proxy for the Shareholder for the number of shares specified in the instrument appointing the person a proxy.
-If a Shareholder appoints more than one person to act as his proxy, each instrument appointing a proxy shall specify the number of shares held by the Shareholder for which the relevant person is appointed his proxy.
-Each duly appointed proxy has the same rights as the Shareholder by whom he was appointed to speak at a meeting and vote at a meeting in respect of the number of shares held by the Shareholder for which the relevant person is appointed his proxy.
+A Shareholder may appoint more than one person to act as his proxy and each such person shall act as proxy for the Shareholder for the number of ordinary shares specified in the instrument appointing the person as proxy.
+If a Shareholder appoints more than one person to act as his proxy, each instrument appointing a proxy shall specify the number of ordinary shares held by the Shareholder for which the relevant person is appointed his proxy.
+Each duly appointed proxy has the same rights as the Shareholder by whom he was appointed to speak at a meeting and vote at a meeting in respect of the number of ordinary shares held by the Shareholder for which he was appointed as proxy.

-A proxy may be revoked by: (i) giving the Company notice in writing deposited at the Company's registered office (care of Capita Secretaries Limited, Channel House, 7 Esplanade, St Helier, Jersey, Channel Islands) before the commencement of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote; (ii) depositing a new form of proxy with the Company's Secretary before the commencement of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote (although it should be noted that the new form of proxy will only be a valid proxy, as opposed to being capable of revoking an earlier form of proxy, if deposited not less than 48 hours before the time appointed for the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote); or (iii) attending and voting on a poll.
-No instrument appointing a proxy shall be revoked by the appointing Shareholder attending and participating in a meeting, unless the appointing Shareholder votes on a poll at the meeting in respect of the shares for which the relevant proxy is appointed his proxy.
+A proxy may be revoked by: (i) giving the Company notice in writing deposited at the Company's registered office (care of Capita Secretaries Limited, 12 Castle Street, St Helier, Jersey JE2 3RT, Channel Islands) before the commencement of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote; (ii) depositing a new Form of Proxy with the Company Secretary before the commencement of the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote (although it should be noted that the new form of proxy will only be a valid proxy, as opposed to being capable of revoking an earlier Form of Proxy, if deposited not less than 48 hours before the time appointed for the Annual General Meeting or any adjournment thereof or for the taking of a poll at which the proxy proposes to vote); or (iii) attending in person and voting on a poll.
+No instrument appointing a proxy shall be revoked by the appointing Shareholder attending and participating in a meeting, unless the appointing Shareholder votes on a poll at the meeting in respect of the ordinary shares for which the relevant proxy is appointed his proxy.